 Last spring after the extended lockdown we enthusiastically loaded up our van and headed east toward Manavgat to explore this off-the-beaten-path gem.
 We grabbed breakfast to go from Bükmecim and were delighted to find Lyrbe, uncrowded and encased with majestic trees.
 It was peaceful and felt like the perfect scene for a fairy-tale.
 May was the perfect month to visit as the ruins were crowned with pink oleander bushes in their glorious bloom.
 Sadly enough, just a couple months later devastating fires swept through Lyrbe and all of the natural wildlife was completely destroyed.
 We hope to post more about our time there in the coming weeks so you can see this ancient wonder in all of its pre-fire splendor.

 2. Demre Day Cruise

 In the early summer we took a day cruise from Uçağız to the Kekova area in Demre.
-(Watch for a detailed post about our trip in the coming weeks.)
 This day-long adventure included viewing the sunken city of Simena and the enchanting village of Kaleköy.
 We anchored in multiple stops to dive into the refreshing turquoise sea and feasted on some of the best Turkish food we have ever eaten.
 If we had to choose between a half-day cruise like the one we did in Çıralı or basking in the sun on deck for an entire day, the all-day excursion wins.